HeardLibrary/digital-scholarship/script/r/next.md

 ## Transforming data

 The R package **dplyr** contains functions that make it easy to manipulate data in data frames.
 Manipulations include filtering, re-ordering, summarizing, and creating new variables from existing ones.
-For more on the dplyr package, see [the chapter on "Data Transformation with dplyr" in *R for Data Science*](https://r4ds.had.co.nz/transform.html), and the [Software Carpentry lesson on dplyr](http://swcarpentry.github.io/r-novice-gapminder/13-dplyr/index.html).
+For more on the dplyr package, see [the chapter on "Data Transformation with dplyr" in *R for Data Science*](https://r4ds.had.co.nz/transform.html), the [Software Carpentry lesson on dplyr](http://swcarpentry.github.io/r-novice-gapminder/13-dplyr/index.html), and the [RStudio cheat sheet on dplyr](https://www.rstudio.com/resources/cheatsheets/#dplyr).

 ## Splitting and combining data frames